bloxstreet/support/frequently-asked-questions/questions-and-answers.md

 ### Are demoted MRs allowed to use previously-used points to claim a rank that is above the rank they were demoted from?
 {: .text-red-300 }
 {: .no_toc }
 No, demoted MRs may not use previously-used points to claim a rank that is above the rank they were demoted from.
-However, they are more than welcome work their way back up or purchase completely new points to claim any rank above the rank they were demoted from.
+However, they are more than welcome to work their way back up or purchase completely new points to claim any rank above the rank they were demoted from.

 ### If a player’s blacklist or permanent ban appeal is accepted, can they claim a rank through points?
 {: .text-red-300 }